jlesner/jlesner.github.io/_pages/projects.md

     </div> -->
     <div class="project-content" style="flex: 1; max-width: 90%;">
       <p>
-      Our due date
+      Our deadline import
       <!-- schedule import  -->
       tool
       <!-- lets you snip (or snap) pictures of your class schedules and automatically adds deadlines to your favorite calendar.
 It  -->
-      has nearly universal support for all the ways a schedule can be represented
+      has nearly universal support for all the ways a schedule can be represented.
       <!-- as an input -->
-      and works with Google Calendar, Apple Calendar, Outlook, and any iCal-compatible app.
+      It uses Claude Sonet 3.5 and works with Google Calendar, Apple Calendar, Outlook, and any iCal-compatible app.
       </p>
       <div class="project-links" style="margin-top: 1.5rem; display: flex; gap: 1rem; flex-wrap: wrap;">
         <!-- <a href="https://snipdue.tech/" target="_blank" style="flex: 1; display: inline-block; padding: 0.5rem; text-align: center; background-color: #333; color: white; text-decoration: none; border-radius: 4px; font-size: 0.9rem; white-space: nowrap;">